List of mayors of Detroit: 1806 charter

 In 1805, a massive fire destroyed the town and effectively eliminated the government.
 Governor William Hull and Judge Augustus Woodward dissolved the original incorporation, replacing it in 1806 with a government headed by an appointed mayor.
-However, the position was largely honorary, and the two men who held it (Solomon Sibley and Elijah Brush) both quickly resigned upon realizing the lack of power in the office.
-The legislation creating this mayoral position was repealed in 1809, after which de facto political power still resided with Hull and Woodward, and Detroit was without either a mayor or Board of Trustees until after the War of 1812.
+However, the position was largely honorary, and the two men who held it (Solomon Sibley and Elijah Brush) each quickly resigned upon realizing the lack of power in the office.
+The legislation creating this mayoral position was repealed in 1809, after which de facto political power still resided with Hull and Woodward, and Detroit was without either a mayor or board of trustees until after the War of 1812.